Scroll Down for information on our Student Summer Workshop, Internships, Residencies, Adult Workshops, and Murder Mystery Weekends!

 ELTC enjoys sharing the theatrical experience with all ages.
 Pictured right are James Rana, Shelley McPherson, Fred Velde, and Grace Wright having a Q&A with students at Helen A. Fort Middle School in Pemberton, NJ (Bergen County) after a performance of The Poe Mysteries, written by James Rana.

-on plays reinforces reading and use of language,
+Theater workshops reinforces reading and use of language,

 self-assurance, cooperation, and social skills.
 Since ELTC’s mission